top of page

 🌟 Iconic Barcelona (Yes, They’re Worth It!)

-Park Güell A colourful park filled with whimsical designs and storybook architecture.
+2. Park Güell A colourful park filled with whimsical designs and storybook architecture.
 Now a UNESCO World Heritage Site.
-Ideal for a family picnic or a dreamy photo session.
+Ideal for a family picnic or just walk around and take in the sights.
 Book Now at Get Your Guide

-Magic Fountain of Montjuïc A light and music show that feels like magic for all ages.
-Check the schedule, especially in warmer months.
+4. Magic Fountain of Montjuïc A light and music show that feels like magic for all ages.
+Note the fountain is closed at the moment due to drought conditions but is set to re-open in June 2025 - Check the schedule, especially in warmer months.

 🏖️ Relaxed Outdoor Fun in Barcelona

-Barceloneta Beach & Port Vell Great for a sunny stroll or seafood by the sea.
+• Barceloneta Beach & Port Vell Great for a sunny stroll or seafood by the sea.
 It's busy, but fun, with an unbeatable atmosphere.
+If you walk further along the shore, you’ll get to Nova Icaria and St. Pol de Mar, both much queiter beaches

-Ciutadella Park One of our favourite spots for a relaxed afternoon.
-Paddle boats, wide lawns, playgrounds, and even a giant mammoth statue.
-Take a Segway Ride Tour through Ciutadella Park Book Now at Get Your Guide
+• Ciutadella Park One of our favourite spots for a picnic and a relaxed afternoon.
+A green oasis in the city.
+You can hire paddle boats or rowing boats on the lake, relax on wide grassy lawns, there are children's playgrounds, and a giant mammoth statue.
+You can visit the Zoo there or You can also take a Segway Ride Tour through Ciutadella Park Book Now at Get Your Guide we prefer to just walk around and soak up the atmosphere with a picnic.

-Montjuïc Hill Ride the cable car, visit Montjuïc Castle, and enjoy panoramic views.
+• Montjuïc Hill Ride the cable car and visit Montjuïc Castle, or take a walk to enjoy panoramic views.
 There's also a botanical garden and the Olympic stadium.
-BOOK NOW AT GETYOURGUIDE
+BOOK NOW AT GETYOURGUIDE The Magic Fountain and El Poble Espanyol is there so combine a visit.

 🍅 Foodie Experiences in Barcelona